 In most rear-end collisions, the vehicle striking from the rear is usually to blame.
 If the vehicle is a large, commercial truck, the trucker may have been cited for causing the accident.
 However, the company the trucker works for will also likely be financially responsible to the victims.
 Most large trucks are owned by commercial outfits that are proficient in fighting legal battles over accident damages and will try to pay as little as possible.

-Victims of large truck rear-end collisions need legal counsel to ensure they are compensated fairly for their injuries and losses.
-Semi-truck companies have experienced lawyers working on their side to protect their interests and victims must come prepared to fight for what they deserve.
+Victims of a rear-end truck crash need legal counsel to ensure they are compensated fairly for their injuries and losses.
+Semi-truck companies have experienced truck accident lawyers working on their side to protect their interests and victims must come prepared to fight for what they deserve.

-Injury Lawyer Flora Templeton Stuart has the experience needed as a truck accident attorney ready to fight the big truck insurance companies for you, whether it ends in a settlement or goes to trial.
+The Law Firm of Flora Templeton Stuart has the experience needed as a truck accident attorney ready to fight the big truck insurance companies for you, whether it ends in a settlement or goes to trial.
 We understand the complexities of these types of cases and will go after all the parties who are responsible for your damages.
-Call our law firm at 888-782-9090 twenty-four hours a day, seven days a week so our team of experts can be on the scene to preserve the evidence.
+Call our law firm at (888) 782-9090 twenty-four hours a day, seven days a week so our team of experts can be on the scene to preserve the evidence.

 We have the experience and resources to make a difference in the lives of our injured clients.
 We are the law firm that cares about you.